 With a background in art history, cultural history, and visual anthropology, Donna has worked in museums and galleries, including the Smithsonian Institution.
 She has written extensively on artists for Parish Gallery (Washington, DC) and the now defunct UK arts magazine Mongoos.
 In addition, Caribbean connections afforded her the opportunity to showcase local artists & craftspeople at Harmony Hall Art Gallery (Jamaica).

-Donna is currently based in Spain where she enjoys meeting & interviewing artists, investigating the creative & performance art scenes, visiting galleries & museums, and writing.
+Donna is currently based in The UK where she enjoys meeting & interviewing artists, investigating the creative & performance art scenes, visiting galleries & museums, and writing.

 Cecily Ferguson is an indy curator, writer, and creative director, passionate about art historical research and dedicated to the contemporary art scene.